 - H. Poincare, general solution woke up, wrote it down

-PROPOSALS from SUCCESSFUL SCIENTISTS have turned out to be genuinely
+successful scientists have turned out to be genuinely worthless.

 So, if you're going to dismiss or scoff at some crazy idea without